towersvault/shinpokered/README.md

 - Retrieving a daycare pokemon that could have evolved via level will trigger evolution and learn any missed-out moves.

 Cheats and Secrets!
-- A pokemon with Pay Day in your top slot will might come in handy at the Game Corner.
+- A pokemon with Pay Day in your top slot might come in handy at the Game Corner.
 - New item, the M.GENE!
 Could it give low-DV pokemon a boost?
 - Max-out your pokemon's hidden potential with the MIST STONE.
 - Five post-game special trainers to find and defeat!
 What may reappear when they are all defeated?